 After finishing the house in 2003, I became a home energy rater and left academia for my new career in the field of high performance homes.
 My first business was called ab3 energy, and I offered home energy ratings and building science consulting.
 When that turned out not to be enough to keep the business afloat, I started offering Manual J heating and cooling load calculations, and I even got into the contracting business.
 I did air-sealing, duct-sealing, insulation, and crawl space encapsulation to provide homeowners with a comprehensive package to improve their home’s performance.

-In 2008, I decided that I really wanted my own company again, so I left Southface and started Energy Vanguard.
+In 2008, I decided that I wanted my own company again, so I left Southface and started Energy Vanguard.
 In some ways, this company is a continuation of ab3 energy, but it’s also a lot more than that.
-Energy Vanguard is more about teaching and less about fixing, although we do offer HVAC design services.
-It’s focused more on the big picture—creating markets, spreading the word, expanding networks—and less on individual components.
+Energy Vanguard focuses on teaching, HVAC design services, and some consulting.
 I see this company as being on the forefront of change—the vanguard—in the way we see and use energy in our homes.

 It’s been a bit of a winding path, but I’m doing what I love now and feel that I’ve finally figured out how to combine my interests, skills, experience, and education in a way that lets me serve clients to the best of my ability.

-Please let me know how Energy Vanguard can help you, whether it’s with training, as your HERS rating provider, or with some other building science related need you have.
+Please let me know how Energy Vanguard can help you, whether it’s with training, HVAC design, or some other building science need you have.

 ~ Allison A. Bailes III, PhD